-Foucault’s Theory of Penal Law – Research Update
+Foucault’s Theory of Penal Law – Research Update (May 2024)

 Having just reviewed Foucault’s recent published Penal Theories and Institutions: Lectures at the Collège de France 1971-1972 I have been trying to work through the links between Foucault’s various engagements with penal law in the early 1970s, in particular, in addition to Penal Theories and Institutions, the following year’s lectures The Punitive Society, his 1973 Rio de Janeiro lectures, the 1973 I, Pierre Rivière, the monograph Discipline and Punish and the 1975/76 lecture series Society must be Defended.